1. Examples

 The psychology of writing a persuasive letter

-As you’re writing this letter, you want to try to get inside the reader’s mind a bit.
-Your goal is to convince this person that you are so qualified for the job that they will feel compelled to take action on your letter and initiate the steps that will lead to your hire.
+As you’re writing this letter, try to get inside the reader’s mind and put yourself in the hiring manager's chair.
+Your goal is to convince recruiters that you are so qualified for the job that they will feel compelled to take action on your letter and initiate the steps that will lead to your hiring.

-So your letter needs to be a model of persuasive writing.
-In fact, depending on how important this job is to you, you may have to write the letter of your life.
+That means your electrical engineer cover letter needs to be a model of persuasive writing.
+In fact, depending on how important this job is to you, you might have to write a life-changing letter.

 Psychologists say that humans are wired to respond to stimuli in both rational and emotional ways.
 Rational responses are slower and more deliberative, while emotional responses are more automatic, “from the heart.”
 Both responses can be involved in hiring decisions, and both can be subconsciously triggered by different kinds of language.

 For example, the rational mind will respond more readily to a job candidate’s job experience, education, skills and other qualifications.
-But the emotional “heart” responds to more intangible factors, like the candidate’s passion, personality, drive and likeability.
-Think about this as you write your letter, and don’t be too robotic or cold, but speak like one human being to another.
+But the emotional “heart” responds to more intangible factors, like the candidate’s passion, personality, drive and likability.
+Think about this as you write your cover letter.
+Don’t be too robotic or cold, but speak like one human being to another.

 Remember that a letter seeking a job should be focused on the employer’s needs, not yours.
 You’re not trying to convince the recruiter that you need a job — you’re trying to make a case that the company needs you